 The BIG thing is.
 Borrowing changes everyone’s MINDSET.

-Our kids learn from the start off, they don’t have to own things to enjoy them.
+Our kids learn from the start off: we do NOT have to own things to enjoy them.

 5. Love Your Library

-And in fact the easiest way to get borrowing is just to love your library.
+And obviously, the easiest way to get borrowing is just to love your library.